 • Form products that linger in the environment for years

 While petroleum spills capture all the attention, it’s clear the potential harm vegetable oils and animal fats can have is nasty.
-Therefore, it’s equally important they’re discarded through the correct channels.
+Therefore, it’s equally important that they are discarded through the correct channels.

 In addition to the environmental impact, there can also be consequences from a financial standpoint.

 The Monetary Impact

 Failing to get rid of them in proper fashion can have a major financial impact on businesses and local government.
 If poured down drains, they can solidify over time and clog sewer systems.
 For example, the Canadian city of Vancouver estimates that removing the buildup from cooking oils, fats, and grease costs the metro area and its municipalities nearly $2 million per year.

 In the United States, the EPA has estimated that 47 percent of all reported sewer blockages occur due to fats, oils, and grease.
 Yes, you read that correctly.
 Nearly half of all reported blockages occur because of vegetable oils and fats from restaurants, households, and industrial sources.
 It’s no surprise, then, cities are paying so much money to take care of these issues.

 Clogged sewer systems don’t bode well for anyone.
 If a restaurant dumps oil down the drain and it leads to a blockage, things could get messy.
 Sewage may get backed up into kitchen sinks, creating a completely different host of issues, which could potentially force the business to shut its doors for a period of time.
 That’s not a very profitable notion.